 Project Goals & Objectives

-Contribute to desert bighorn sheep recovery by establishing a viable, self-sustaining herd of desert bighorn sheep in the Fra Cristobal Mountains that also can serve as a donor population to support the species throughout New Mexico.
-To this end, our desert bighorn sheep project incorporated three core objectives:
+The project intends to contribute to desert bighorn sheep recovery by establishing a viable, self-sustaining herd of desert bighorn sheep in the Fra Cristobal Mountains that contributes to improving the conservation status of the species in NM

 We will work cooperatively with the NMDGF to maintain a desert bighorn sheep population in the Fra Cristobal Mountains that exceeds 300 desert bighorn sheep and includes at least 120 adult ewes.
 Ideally, 15-20 adult ewes will be translocated from the Fra Cristobal population every 2-4 years to restore, improve, or maintain other populations of sheep in New Mexico.
 The Fra Cristobal population will support hunter harvest of 6-8 mature rams annually.
 All mountain lions observed in the Fra Cristobal Mountains will be captured, collared with a GPS transmitter, and tracked to identify habitat use and prey selection.
 We will work toward cessation of targeted mountain lion management in the Fra Cristobal Mountains by 2025.